Crockenhill: Sport and leisure

 Founded by Talia Chain, Sadeh is the UK’s Jewish community farm.
 Inspired by her fellowship experience at Adamah, a Jewish farm – based program in upstate New York, Talia saw the need for a British equivalent.
 Under her leadership it has evolved into an inclusive environmental community contextualised within the principles of Jewish ethics and culture.

 Skeet Hill Farm is based in Orpington and falls into the Crockenhill boundary.

 Transport

 Rail

 The nearest National Rail station is Swanley, located 1 mile away.

 Buses

-Crockenhill is served by Arriva Kent Thameside route 477 to Dartford via Swanley & to Orpington.
+Crockenhill is served by Kent Country route 477 to Dartford via Swanley & to Orpington.